 Former graduate students

 Benjamin Hellings University of Oxford, completed his DPhil in 2017 under the supervision of Professor Andrew Wilson and Professor Chris Howgego.
 His dissertation investigated the monetary integration of north-west continental Europe during the Roman period (c.
 50 BC – AD 450) by considering settlement patterns alongside the distribution of numismatic evidence.
-His study-region has been limited to the modern countries of Belgium, The Netherlands, Luxembourg, Germany and Denmark.
+His study-region was limited to the modern countries of Belgium, The Netherlands, Luxembourg, Germany and Denmark.
 He took up position as an Assistant Curator in the Department of Numismatics, Yale University Art Gallery, as from 30 Sept.
 2016.

 Amy Nizolek studied for an MPhil in Classical Archaeology at the University of Oxford between 2013 and 2015.
 Her MPhil dissertation focused on late Roman coin circulation in North Africa and she assisted the project by collecting details of numerous hoards from the region.
 You can download her dissertation in the references section of this website.